top of page

 The Preston Retreat: 1840-1963 at 2001 Hamilton Street.
 The neo-classical building was demolished in 1963 and replaced with the City View Condominium towers.

 Philadelphia College of Osteopathic Medicine (PCOM): 1916-1928 at 1822 Spring Garden Street.
 The hospital building, constructed in 1917, is still there.
-Part of PCOM became Spring Garden Towers apartments.
+Part of the former PCOM site became the site of Spring Garden Towers apartments.

 Pennsylvania State College of Optometry (PSCO): 1919-1932 at 1809 Spring Garden Street.
 PSCO moved to Oak Lane and then to Elkins Park.
 It evolved into Salus University and was merged with Drexel University in 2024.
 The building at 1809 Spring Garden Street was part of the Community College of Philadelphia from 1978 to 2007 and the building now houses the Carpenters Union Museum.